blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 The ``verifychain`` method verifies the coin daemon's blockchain database.

+ * Note: depending on the state of your blockchain database and daemon, this call can take a prolonged period of time to complete.

 Arguments:

 ::

-	checklevel           // (numeric, optional, 0-4, default=3)        indicates the thoroughness of block verification numblocks            // (numeric, optional, default=288, 0=all)    indicates the number of blocks to verify
+	checklevel          (numeric, optional, 0-4, default=3)        indicates the thoroughness of block verification numblocks           (numeric, optional, default=288, 0=all)    indicates the number of blocks to verify

 Response:

 ::

-	true|false           // (boolean)                                  verification was successful or unsuccessful
+	true|false          (boolean)                                  verification was successful or unsuccessful

 Examples:

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::